mccarrion/newsfeed/README.md

 ### Heroku

-Using Heroku for the time being due to it being significantly less expensive than Google Kubernetes Engine.
+Using Heroku to serve the frontend and backend webapps.
+Images are served from an Amazon S3 bucket.

-### Docker and Kubernetes
+### Docker

 This project has containerized the sub-applications making up the webapp.
 The sub-apps in this project are specifically: React.js for rendering data, Django